TutorialsByNick/tutorialsbynick.github.io/_posts/2016-05-25-how-to-install-ubuntu-in-a-virtual-machine-on-windows.md

 ![VirtualBox Network Interfaces Warning]

-Another dialogue may pop up titled "Windows Security" asking whether you "Would like to install this device software?".
+Another dialogue may pop up titled "Windows Security" asking whether or not you would like to install this device software.
 Proceed with the installation because this is also part of the driver installation process.

 # Downloading Ubuntu